When to Keep the Passover, According To the Truth of God

 2Ch 35:17 And the children of Israel that were present kept the Passover at that time, and the feast of unleavened bread seven days.

 So regardless of how some may interpret the Bible, the "here a little, there a little" scriptures of the Holy Bible can not be broken (Joh 10:35).
-Exodus 12, containing God's oracles, or utterances, holds the keys for the correct days of the feast of the Passover and unleavened bread during the month of Nisan from the Hebrew calendar.
+Exodus 12, and many other scriptures containing God's oracles, reveal the truth about when, and how long, to observe the feast of Passover and unleavened bread during the month of Nisan from the Hebrew calendar.

 Farewell,